Skip to main content

 This lasts until you notice a dent, scratch, weed, or something that is the first sign of wear and tear.
 These are the moments when you may feel disappointment and sadness.

-These are the marks of the most useful and loved things in many situations.
-It is a sign of importance, reverse patina.
+These marks are signs of the most useful and loved things in many situations.
+It is a sign of importance, a reverse patina.

 For example, I got sad when I discovered that one of my childhood favorite books had several pages loose.
 My kids and I have repeatedly read this book cover to cover.
 While reflecting on this, I realized how much this book impacted me.
 And the same book, out of which I had gotten so much, had a similar effect on my kids.
 The loose pages were a sign of this—the mark of importance.
 In the opposite situation, my children would have brushed this book off without opening it and kept it in better shape without impacting their lives and thinking.